 What are the types of regenerative medicine?

-CDI offers regenerative medicine treatments using platelet rich plasma (PRP) injections or bone marrow aspirate concentrate (BMAC).
+RAYUS offers regenerative medicine treatments using platelet rich plasma (PRP) injections or bone marrow aspirate concentrate (BMAC).

 What is PRP?